chartjs/Chart.js/docs/docs/configuration/title.md

 ## Title Configuration

-The title configuration is passed into the `options.title` namespace.
+The title configuration is passed into the `options.plugins.title` namespace.
 The global options for the chart title is defined in `Chart.defaults.plugins.title`.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------